-Tianyu Su, MIT, United States of America, and Shihui Li, Jing Li, Hongyu Zhou and Ying Long, Tsinghua University, P.R.
+Tianyu Su, MIT, United States of America, and Shihui Li, Jing Li, Hungyu Chou and Ying Long*, Tsinghua University, P.R.
 China

+* Corresponding author, Ying Long, ylong@tsinghua.edu.cn

 1 Introduction

 The tension between science and design has been a long-debated issue in the field of urban planning and design.
 How should design, a traditionally bottom-up approach of feature-capturing based on fieldwork, site visits and surveys, be integrated with science, a deductive approach to understanding the city through universal laws from above?
 (Townsend, 2015).
 In response, the introduction of systems science for urban studies raises the issue of ‘science for design/planning’, which concentrates on how to make cities and urban forms function and perform better through modelling.
 As for the perspective of urban planning and design, its focus has become ‘science in design/planning’, or how urban planning is done through systemic and scientific processes with goals like sustainability, resilience and competitiveness (Batty, 2013; Yang and Yamagata, 2017).